PejLab/Pantry/README.md

 The `phenotyping/` directory is a template for phenotyping one dataset (e.g. tissue).
 To run Pantry on a dataset, copy the contents of `phenotyping/` to a new directory that you can write to.
 Your project directory now contains all the data processing code, so that if you modify it or add custom modalities, you have a record of it that stays with the results and is not automatically changed by Pantry updates or your other Pantry runs.
 The `pheast/` template directory works similarly for the second stage of the pipeline.

-Currently Pantry generates RNA phenotypes for seven core modalities, grouped into five Snakemake modules in `steps/` that run the following tools:
+Currently Pantry generates RNA phenotypes for eight core modalities, grouped into six Snakemake modules in `steps/` that run the following tools:

 - `alt_TSS_polyA.smk`: Alternative TSS and polyA site usage, quantified using [txrevise](https://github.com/kauralasoo/txrevise) followed by [kallisto](https://pachterlab.github.io/kallisto/).
 - `expression.smk`: Gene expression and isoform ratio, quantified using [kallisto](https://pachterlab.github.io/kallisto/).
 Isoform-level abundances are summed per gene to get gene expression abundances.
 The same isoform-level abundances are normalized per gene to get isoform proportions.
+- `intron_retention.smk`: Retained intron PSI, quantified using [MAJIQ](https://majiq.biociphers.org/) with `--all-introns`.
 - `RNA_editing.smk`: RNA editing, quantified using [`samtools mpileup`](https://www.htslib.org/doc/samtools-mpileup.html) with a pre-defined set of edit sites, plus subsequent processing to get edit ratios.
 - `splicing.smk`: Intron excision ratio, quantified using [RegTools](https://regtools.readthedocs.io/en/latest/) followed by [leafCutter](https://davidaknowles.github.io/leafcutter/).
 - `stability.smk`: RNA stability, quantified using [Subread featureCounts](http://subread.sourceforge.net/) to count reads from constitutive exons and all introns and using their ratio.